cloudify-cosmo/vagrant-automation-machines/README.md

 Good to know - our project makes it seamless on what provider you are running.
 While on AWS plugin the `excludes` parameter is different - but you don't have to worry about it.  [excludes with a single underscore character instead of two underscores like everyone else](https://github.com/mitchellh/vagrant-aws/issues/152)

+# Common provision scripts:
+We added a folder which contains common provision scenarios scripts, your'e welcome to use and contribute.